Victory ship: VC2 design

 To prevent the hull cracks that many Liberty ships developed—making some break in half—the spacing between frames was widened from 30 in to 36 in, making the ships less stiff and more able to flex.
 Like Liberty ships, the hull was welded rather than riveted.

 The VC2-S-AP2, VC2-S-AP3, and VC2-M-AP4 were armed with a 5 in/38 caliber stern gun for use against submarines and surface ships, and a bow-mounted 3 in/50 caliber gun and eight 20 mm cannon for use against aircraft.
-These were manned by United States Navy Armed Guard personnel.
+These were crewed by United States Navy Armed Guard personnel.
 The VC2-S-AP5 s were armed with the 5-inch stern gun, one quad 40 mm Bofors cannon, four dual 40 mm Bofors cannon, and ten single 20 mm cannon.
 The Haskells were operated and crewed exclusively by U.S. Navy personnel.

 The Victory ship was noted for good proportion of cubic between holds for a cargo ship of its day.
 A Victory ship's cargo hold one, two and five hatches are single rigged with a capacity of 70,400, 76,700, and 69,500 bale cubic feet respectively.
 Victory ships hold three and four hatches are double rigged with a capacity of 136,100 and 100,300 bale cubic feet respectively.

 Victory ships have built-in mast, booms and derrick cranes and can load and unload their own cargo without dock side cranes or gantry if needed.

 Model of a Victory ship's superstructure and center cranes.
 The engine room is located below the superstructure.
 This model is on display at the American Merchant Marine Museum in Kings Point, New York.